Harshvardhan-kode/Task-3-Infosec/levels 6 → 10.md

 ## Challenge: Bandit Level 10 → Level 11

-Encoding is reversible and should never be treated as encryption.
+Encoding is not encryption and offers no real security.

 **Commands Used:**
 ```bash